What is the EU AI Act?

 What is the EU AI Act’s risk-based approach?

-The EU AI Act outlines a risk-based approach, where the obligations for an AI system are proportionate to the level of risks it presents, taking into account factors such as the design and intended use.
-Based on risk level, the EU AI Act specifies corresponding requirements for documentation, auditing, transparency, and obligations.
-The Act establishes four distinct levels of risk, which are defined as follows:
+Under the EU AI Act’s risk-based approach, obligations for AI systems are proportionate to the level of risk they present, taking into account factors such as the design and intended use.
+Based on risk level, the EU AI Act specifies corresponding requirements for documentation, auditing, transparency, and obligations, where there are three distinct levels of risk:

-• Low-risk systems: Include spam filters or AI-enabled video games and comprise the majority of the systems currently being used on the market.
-These systems do not have any obligations under the rules in their current form but must comply with existing legislation.
+• Low-risk systems: Systems that are neither prohibited nor high-risk.
+These include spam filters or AI-enabled video games and comprise the majority of the systems currently being used on the market.
+These systems do not have any obligations under the rules in their current form but must comply with existing legislation and may be subject to voluntary codes of conduct.

-• Systems with limited risk: The obligations for these systems are related to transparency, where users must be informed that they are interacting with an AI system, that an AI system will be used to infer their characteristics or emotions, or that the content they are interacting with has been generated using AI.
+In addition to these three distinct risk levels, some systems may have limited risk or transparency risk AI systems in addition to their risk level above, providing the system is not prohibited.
+Systems with transparency risk are those that interact with end-users.
+Users of these systems must be informed that they are interacting with an AI system, that an AI system will be used to infer their characteristics or emotions, or that the content they are interacting with has been generated using AI.
 Examples are chatbots and deepfakes.

 What are the high-risk systems under the AI Act?